36 TOTAL CREDITS REQUIRED

 Students apply the knowledge gained throughout the program to complete an independent, mentored project A proposal for the capstone project will have been developed by the student as a component of the Current Topics in MLS course (MLS 6245) during the previous semester.

-3 credits selected, in consultation with program advisor, from distance learning graduate courses in medical laboratory sciences, clinical management and leadership, health care quality, regulatory affairs and clinical research administration.
+6 credits in graduate distance learning courses in medical laboratory sciences, clinical operations and health care management, health care quality, regulatory affairs, and clinical research administration, selected in consultation with the program advisor.

 Request more information